 In addition to addressing COVID-related concerns, it’s critical that you continue to differentiate your organization in order to truly hook prospects with the factors that make it unique.
 In-person visits from both families and prospects have been greatly limited or put on hold altogether, but there are plenty of ways to avoid radio silence.
 For example, many organizations have begun to utilize TikTok, the popular short-form video and social media app.
 Common themes include lip-syncing to popular songs, choreographed dance routines among residents and staff alike, or simply micro-vlogging about daily goings-on.
 Even if you’d rather not learn an entirely new app, make sure you make a point of showcasing the lives, lifestyles and personalities of your happiest residents through social media or events like virtual happy hours.

-If you’d like to learn more or get a free, no-obligation assessment of your current marketing strategy and how to optimize it to drive KPIs today, email our CEO now at email@example.com to get scheduled.
+If you’d like to learn more or get a free, no-obligation assessment of your current marketing strategy and how to optimize it to drive KPIs today, contact Big Buzz today to get scheduled.